 History Lesson of the Month

-Contrary to conventional wisdom, Clinton was not impeached over his sexual affair with Monica Lewinsky.
-The articles of impeachment charged him with lying under oath to a Federal grand jury and obstructing justice.
+Contrary to conventional wisdom, Clinton was not impeached over an extramarital affair — though that is what the Clinton spin machine wanted people to believe at the time.
+Clinton was impeached for lying under oath to a Federal grand jury and obstructing justice.

 Tomorrow marks the 50th anniversary of the assassination of President John F. Kennedy, and the years have done nothing to assuage those who believe there is more to story than the official Warren Commission narrative conveys.
 In fact, 61 percent still believe that others besides Lee Harvey Oswald were involved.